 We arrived in Page just in time for our tour of Antelope Canyon (yet I still hadn’t eaten anything but the Clif bar!).
-There’s only one way to see Antelope canyon – and that’s by a guided tour.
+There’s only one way to see Antelope Canyon – and that’s by a guided tour.
 The ‘road’ to Antelope Canyon is gated and only tour guides authorized by the Navajo Nation can enter.
 We booked with Antelope Slot Canyon Tours by Chief Tsosie.

 I was expecting the canyon to be the ‘attraction’ however when I saw the truck we were all getting into; I realized half of the fun would be the ride to get there.
-A modified pickup truck had roll bar railings and two padded benches in back.
+A modified pickup truck had roll bar railings and two padded benches in the back.

-We arrived for the last tour of the day and our guide slowly took us through the narrow slot canyon explaining the geography, but also explained all of the Navajo folklore of the canyon.
+We arrived for the last tour of the day and our guide slowly took us through the narrow slot canyon explaining the geography, but also explaining all of the Navajo folklore of the canyon.

 Antelope Canyon is a sandstone slot canyon.
 It is a narrow (but easy to walk through) canyon with fantastic interior shapes created by swirling water and wind.
 Light enters only at the top, giving the red sandstone a glow, and illuminating purple-colored sections of stone.

 The canyons can be dangerous as flash floods from miles away are possible and the guides did continue to remind you of the inherent dangers of the canyon.
-However this dry day posed no threat as we continued to be led through the canyon with the guide pointing out hieroglyphic like shapes with Navajo explanations.
+However, this dry day posed no threat as we continued to be led through the canyon with the guide pointing out hieroglyphic-like shapes with Navajo explanations.

 After going completely through the canyon, we were able to walk back through the canyon ourselves taking out time and taking pictures.
-Of course photography was challenging in such dark and changing light situations.
+Of course, photography was challenging in such dark and changing light situations.

-In December of 2019 they stopped all photography tours and no longer even allowed people to bring tripods into Antelope Canyon.
+In December 2019 they stopped all photography tours and no longer even allowed people to bring tripods into Antelope Canyon.
 It’s a shame as it’s hard to get images without people in them and without a tripod.